 - Pay and Go (Debit/Credit card, E-wallet) Through an app (Charging network operator) with AC Fast charging

-Yes but Just like regular electricity outlets, charging stations may have different outlets and connectors.
+Yes but just like regular electricity outlets, EV charging stations may have different outlets and connectors.

 Luckily, to make things less complicated, car manufacturers and most countries have now reduced the options to just 2 types of outlets and connectors.
-From the car’s side, a Type 1 socket is common for Japanese and American vehicles but these were also used in the first cars released in the UK Market, and a Type 2 socket is common for European vehicles and the new standard which all new models have.
+From the car’s side, a Type 1 socket is common for Japanese and American vehicles, but these were also used in the first cars released in the UK market, and a Type 2 socket is common for European vehicles and the new standard which all new models have.
 Note: all Tesla models have a specific type of socket in the US, whereas in Europe, all Tesla models are equipped with a Type 2 socket.
-From the charging station’s side, all chargers in both Europe and the US are equipped with a Type 2 socket.
-A charging station with a fixed cable is an exception; in this case, you would always have to check if the attached cable fits into your car’s socket.
+From the EV charging station’s side, all chargers in both Europe and the US are equipped with a Type 2 socket.
+Charge points with a fixed cable is an exception; in this case, you would always have to check if the attached cable fits into your car’s socket.

-Yes, there is currently a Government grant of £500 towards a Home charging point and a £500 per socket upto a maximum of 20 sockets per business towards work place charging points.
+Yes, there is currently a Government grant of £500 towards a Home charging point and a £500 per socket up to a maximum of 20 sockets per business towards work place charge points.

 We will handle all the grant claims for the customer as long as the required documentation provided to them by us is filled in and returned correctly.

 Yes as long as the vehicle is assigned to the person claiming the grant for a minimum of 6 months.

 “I am delighted to note an actual reduction of over 40%…it has been a painless and profitable process for us and that’s to the credit of the professional attitude of your company and staff”